 An investment in our common stock involves significant risks.
 Prior to making a decision about investing in our common stock, and in consultation with your own financial, tax and legal advisors, you should carefully consider, among other matters, the following risk factors, as well as those incorporated by reference in this prospectus supplement and the accompanying prospectus from our Annual Report on Form 10-K for the year ended December 31, 2020 under the headings "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and other filings we may make from time to time with the SEC.
 The risks and uncertainties described or incorporated by reference in this prospectus supplement are not the only risks and uncertainties that we face.
 Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also impair our business operations.
-Furthermore, the COVID-19 pandemic (including federal, state and local governmental responses, broad economic impacts and market disruptions) has heightened risks discussed in the risk factors described or incorporated by reference in this prospectus supplement.
-The risks discussed below also include forward-looking statements and our actual results may differ substantially from those discussed in these forward-looking statements.
+Furthermore, the COVID-19 pandemic (including federal, state and local governmental responses, broad economic impacts and market disruptions) has heightened risks discussed in the risk factors described or incorporated by reference in this prospectus and local governmental responses, broad economic impacts and market disruptions) has heightened risks discussed in the risk factors described or incorporated by reference in this prospectus supplements and our actual results may differ substantially from those discussed in these forward-looking statements.
 See "Special Note Regarding Forward-Looking Statements" in this prospectus supplement.